jaganzen/c4_deployment1/README.md

 ## Deployment instructions :

-#1.
+a.
 Setup Github repository:

-a.
+1a.
 Download repository from Kura Labs C4 Deployment 1 Repo

-b.
+1b.
 Extract files via zip file downloaded from Kura Labs C4 Deployment 1 Repo

-c.
+1c.
 Upload files into newly made Github Repo by dragging and dropping files (because I’m using a Mac)

-#2.
+b.
 Setup Personal Access Token w/ Github

-a.
+1b.
 Go to “Settings” and select “Developer Setting”

-b.
+2b.
 Select Personal Access Token and choose “Tokens (classic)”

-c.
+3c.
 Click “Generate new token” and select “Generate new token (classic)

-#3.
+c.
 Setup Jenkins pipeline

-a.
+1c.
 Login using credentials

-b.
+2c.
 Build pipeline, use Github user credentials and Personal Access Token to establish connection between Jenkins & Github

-c.
+3c.
 Run Build for successful deployment, if any issues, check the file issue within the file path or in the code itself (example: ‘import application’ may be ‘import app’ instead.

-#4.
+d.
 Setup IAM profile

-#5.
+e.
 Setup Deployment on Elastic Beanstalk and execute